DataDog/documentation/content/en/getting_started/synthetics/_index.md

 ## Overview

+Datadog Synthetic Monitoring allows you to monitor uptime, identify regional issues, and ensure key business transactions can perform on your applications.

-Datadog Synthetic Monitoring offers two different ways to monitor your applications: API tests to monitor the uptime of your API endpoints and browser tests to check key user journeys.
-Your tests can be run either from managed locations or from private locations.
-Synthetic Monitoring helps you ensure uptime, identify regional issues, and make sure key web transactions can be performed on your application.
+There are three ways to monitor your applications: API tests to monitor the uptime of your API endpoints, multistep API tests to link several HTTP requests, and browser tests to record key user journeys.
+You can run tests from publicly managed locations or run tests from private locations to monitor internal-facing applications and private URLs.

 {{< img src="synthetics/synthetics_home.png" alt="Synthetic Monitoring home page" >}}

-By unifying Synthetic Monitoring data with your metrics, traces, and logs, Datadog allows you to observe how all your systems are performing, as experienced by your users.
-The [Synthetic Monitoring][1] homepage details all of this information to give you real-time status updates, response times, and uptimes.
+With Synthetic Monitoring data, you can observe your systems' perfomance and user experience.
+The [Synthetic Monitoring][1] homepage displays real-time status updates, response times, and uptimes along with your metrics, logs, and traces.

-The following guides show you how to set up your first Synthetic tests with Datadog.
-Follow the sections below to learn how to create a browser or API test and configure a test with a private location to monitor internal-facing applications or any private URLs.
+To set up your first Synthetic test with Datadog, follow the sections below to learn how to create an API test, multistep API test, or browser test.

 ## Prerequisites